CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 In this case the file is stored to bucket: *kkayttaj-12345-WRKDIR* as object:  *project2/sample3/test_1.txt.zst*

 In addition to the actual data object, a second object containing metadata is created.
-This metadata object has the same name as the main file with extension: *_ameta*.
+This metadata object has the same name as the main object with extension: *_ameta*.
 This metadata file is used by the other *a_commands* and normally it is not displayed to the user, but if you study the buckets with tools like _swift_ or _rclone_ you will see these metadatafiles too.